-However, the insights provided by counseling psychologist and therapist Neha Anand (MA, Counseling Psychology), founder-director of Bodhitre India and chief consultant counselor at Bhimrao Ambedkar University Health Centre, and lawyer Shonee Kapoor, a legal evangelist at Tripaksha, are applicable no matter what an abuser’s gender.
-They talked to us about verbally abusive wife signs and how to cope.
+We spoke to counseling psychologist and therapist Neha Anand (MA, Counseling Psychology), founder-director of Bodhi Tree India and chief consultant counselor at the Bhimrao Ambedkar University Health Center, to learn about the signs of a verbally abusive wife and tips for abused men on how to respond and cope.

 What Counts As Verbal Abuse?

-“Abusers often suffer from low self-esteem which makes them devalue or disrespect their partners by exerting power over them with the primary urge to dictate or dominate others.”
+And what prompts such behavior?
+“Abusers often suffer from low self-esteem, which makes them devalue or disrespect their partners to exert power over them.
+Here, the primary urge is to dictate or dominate others,” she explains.

 7 Signs You Have A Verbally Abusive Wife